Stryker Knee Replacement Surgical Device

 Dr. Hauser’s experience treating knees with Comprehensive Hackett-Hemwall Prolotherapy:

-My team and I have published a number of papers on the use of Prolotherapy for the treatment of knee pain and injury.
+My team and I have published a number of papers on the use of Prolotherapy for the treatment of Knee Pain and injury.
 One paper combines all of the results of studies performed on the use of Dextrose Prolotherapy in a comprehensive review paper.
 The other studies we conducted either at Caring Medical or at a medical missionary clinic in southern IL.
+For information on Stem Cell Treatment for knee pain see our article: Stem Cell Injection Therapy for Knee Osteoarthritis.

 - Pain Relief: 90% of patients told they needed surgery for degenerative joints or who were told that no options existed, not only were relieved of their pain with Prolotherapy, but were able to return to full function.
 (See table below.)